mobiletonster/blogposts/special/luchi.md

 PS: After I posted this, I was worried and thought 'Wait, do I have 40 friends?' lol 😊😊😊

+PSS: Some of you have given more than $20 which may put me over my target.
+If so, I will put that towards a fund to help Luchi pay for a passport & student visa to come and study at a local universtity, as that is her eventual, long term goal.

 ![Solar System](https://raw.githubusercontent.com/mobiletonster/blogposts/main/special/images/solar-system_sm.jpg#screenshot)
 Solar system